StillKeepTry/Transformer-PyTorch/README.md

 This dataset contains 4.5M sentence pairs.
 Wait ...

 ## WMT14 English-French
 For base model, we learned a 40K BPE for english and french.
 Beam size = 5.
+We use 8 GPUs and the batch size is 4000 for each gpu.

 |Steps|BLEU|
 |:-:|:-:|